Diligent Tampa Lawyer Presses for Fair Child Support Determinations

 Experienced Florida litigator assists with modifications and enforcement

 Regardless of whether they were ever married, if parents break up, a mother or father who does not have residential custody of their child is required to pay child support.
 These payments are designed to provide funds necessary to meet the child’s needs, and failure to abide by the order can lead to serious sanctions under the Florida Child Support Enforcement Program.
 Therefore, it is extremely important to hire an experienced family lawyer who can assert your rights in the establishment, modification and enforcement of child support orders.
-At the Law Office of Patricia Palma, P.A. in Tampa, attorney Patricia Palma has been a strong advocate for mothers’ and fathers’ rights for 18 years and delivers assertive legal support in these situations.
+At the Law Offices of Patricia Palma, P.A. in Tampa, attorney Patricia Palma has been a strong advocate for mothers’ and fathers’ rights for 18 years and delivers assertive legal support in these situations.

 Accomplished firm handles a full range of child support issues

 Our family law firm has fought for the best interests of children and parents since 2000.
 We represent a diverse group of Gulf Coast clients in child support matters:

 - Establishment — In most cases, Florida child support rates are set according to a formula that evaluates each parent’s income, the time sharing schedule with the children and the cost of medical coverage and childcare.
 Although this calculation would appear to be straightforward, hiding income or misrepresentation regarding expenses can lead to complicated disputes.
 Our firm works to ensure that accurate information is used in these determinations.